tylerwillis/super-tortoise/content/pages/posts/read-stoicism.md

 4. How to deal with the death of a loved one

-5. How to live a happier lifeIn an interview I did with Ryan (see below), he noted that Stoicism commonly sees a resurgence during uncertain times.
-As we undergo one of the biggest cultural and economic shifts since the industrial revolution, it’s not hard to see how everyone can get increased value from the Stoics.For particularly ambitious people, Stoicism is even more useful.
+5. How to live a happier life

+In an interview I did with Ryan (see below), he noted that Stoicism commonly sees a resurgence during uncertain times.
+As we undergo one of the biggest cultural and economic shifts since the industrial revolution, it’s not hard to see how everyone can get increased value from the Stoics.

+For particularly ambitious people, Stoicism is even more useful.
 It helps you prioritize properly, develop a penchant for action, and motivate yourself through dark times.
 It helps you develop as a leader.
-In his book, Ryan shows just how many of history’s greatest leaders embodied stoic principles:1.
-John D. Rockefeller
+In his book, Ryan shows just how many of history’s greatest leaders embodied stoic principles:

+1. John D. Rockefeller

 2. George Washington